The best medlar jelly in the world

 - 1.2kg granulated sugar

-(Optionally, you can add about 20 cloves at the beginning which are removed when you strain.
-They make the jelly a bit more Christmassy.)
+- Christmassy option: about 20 cloves added at the beginning, which are removed when you strain.

 - The bletted medlars should be dark and soft before you start.
 Clean them by removing any stalks and leaves and chopping them in half.
 Remove any really obvious rotten bits.